lrnv/Copulas.jl/docs/src/archimedean/generalities.md

     A function that is $d$-monotone for all $d$ is called **completely monotone**.

 In this package, there is an abstract class [`Generator`](@ref) that contains those generators.

+!!! tip "Available Archimedean generators"
+    The package covers every archimedean generators that exists through a generic implementation of the Williamson d-transform, see the next section.

-Many Archimedean generators are already implemented for you !
-See [the list of implemented archimedean generator](@ref available_archimedean_models) to get an overview.
+    On the other hand, many parametric Archimedean generators are specifically implemented, see [this list of implemented archimedean generator](@ref available_archimedean_models) to get an overview of which ones are availiable.

 If you do not find the one you need, you may define it yourself by subtyping `Generator`.
 The API does not ask for much information, which is really convenient.
 Only the two following methods are required: